angguss/OpenTTD-vita/readme.md

  - The touch screen is currently mouse input, press and hold for dragging.
  - Use the D-Pad for panning.
  - Circle for right-click (hold while tapping)
- - Triggers for zoom (right trigger zoom-in, left trigger zoom-out
+ - Triggers for zoom (right trigger zoom-in, left trigger zoom-out)

 ### Current Limitations
  - The game is set to run at 480x272 scaled to the screen size for the sake of speed.
-It will run at 960x544 but don't expect more than ~10-15 FPS
+It will run at 960x544 or 720x408 but don't expect more than ~10-15 FPS
  - No sound
- - No saving
+ - No network support

 ### Other
 An initial openttd.cfg can be found in [bin/openttd.cfg](https://github.com/angguss/OpenTTD-vita/blob/master/bin/openttd.cfg), the important parts performance-wise are